Food Allergy Emergency and Disaster Preparedness

 - Medications.
-If possible, have multiple sets in different locations and keep them with you or your child. (e.g. purse, backpack or Grab-and-Go bag)
+If possible, have multiple sets in different locations and keep them with you or your child. (e.g., purse, backpack, grab-and-go bag)

-- Food Allergy & Anaphylaxis Emergency Care plan should always be kept with medications.
+- Your Food Allergy & Anaphylaxis Emergency Care Plan should always be kept with your medications.

 - Measuring cups or spoons for liquid medications.

-- Basic first aid kit including latex free band-aids, pain relievers, anti-histamines and other trusted over-the-counter medications that may be needed.
+- Family first aid kit including latex-free band-aids, pain relievers, anti-histamines and other trusted over-the-counter medications that may be needed.

 - Hand or baby wipes